 Homemade Mozzarella Sticks

-No store-bought substitute can match the deliciousness of Homemade Mozzarella Sticks, freshly made in your kitchen.
-These are a very simple to make, wonderfully ooey gooey snack!
-The secret is to freeze the cheese sticks before frying, which ensures that the cheese doesn’t overcook or leak out before the shell gets golden and crispy.
+There are few things more delicious than Homemade Mozzarella Sticks, freshly made in your kitchen.
+They are shockingly easy to make, and a wonderfully ooey gooey snack!
+The secret is to freeze the cheese sticks before frying, which ensures that the cheese doesn’t leak out before the shell gets golden and crispy.

 I’ve always loved the ooey gooey stretchiness of a mozzarella stick, and admit that the frozen boxes of pre-made cheese sticks were a nostalgic part of my childhood.